![]() |

 3) the property tax billed in the tax year at issue has been paid.
 This is the amount paid after factoring in any applicable exemptions.

-1) the taxpayer lived in the same residence during all of the year preceding the tax year at issue, and
+A) the taxpayer lived in the same residence during all of the year preceding the tax year at issue; and

-EXAMPLE: Taxpayer A sells his principal residence to B on July 1, 1991.
-Taxpayer A owned and resided in the principal residence for all of 1990, and for the first 6 months on 1991.
-Taxpayer A is entitled to a credit for residential real property taxes on his 1991 return in an amount equal to the amount of 1990 taxes paid in 1991.
-In addition, Taxpayer A is entitled to a credit for 6 months of the 1991 taxes which were paid over to B upon sale of the principal residence on July 1, 1991.
-Taxpayer A is not entitled to a credit for property taxes paid on this property on his 1992 return because no taxes were paid on this residence in 1992.
-However, if Taxpayer A bought another residence in 1991, Taxpayer A may calculate a credit for that portion of 1991 during which he owned and lived at the new property.
+EXAMPLE: Taxpayer A sells his or her principal residence to B on July 1, 1991.
+Taxpayer A owned and resided in the principal residence for all of 1990, and for the first 6 months of 1991.
+Taxpayer A is entitled to a credit for residential real property taxes on his or her 1991 return in an amount equal to the amount of 1990 taxes paid in 1991.
+In addition, Taxpayer A is entitled to a credit for 6 months of the 1991 taxes that were paid over to B upon sale of the principal residence on July 1, 1991.
+Taxpayer A is not entitled to a credit for property taxes paid on this property on his or her 1992 return because no taxes were paid on this residence in 1992.
+However, if Taxpayer A bought another residence in 1991, Taxpayer A may calculate a credit for that portion of 1991 during which he or she owned and lived at the new property.